tsloughter/rebar3.org/content/en/docs/package_management/publishing-packages.md

 ===> Published rebar3_hex docs 0.1.0
 ```

+You can also opt to publish a package without publishing docs using the `--without-docs` switch.

-Lastly and if you don't setup a docs provider we can still publish the documentation in a few seperate steps.
+Lastly and if you don't setup a docs provider we can still publish the documentation in a few seperate steps manually.
 The example below uses edoc:

 ```shell
 $ rebar3 edoc